lanl/spiner/README.md

 ![convergence plot](figs/convergence.png)

+## Contributing

+If you use Spiner and need help, submit an issue to the Spiner repository.
+If you'd like to contribute, just fork and submit a pull request.
+There's a check list in the PR template, and one of the main Spiner developers will review your PR.

 ## Contributors

 `Spiner` was primarily developed by Jonah Miller in collaboration with
 - Chad Meyer
 - Daniel Holladay
 - Josh Dolence
+- Sriram Swaminarayan

 Continuous integration and build system support has been provided by
 - Jonah Miller